Some heuristics on the gaps between consecutive primes: The overview of the problem and rigorous results

-There is large evidence both analytical and experimental in favor of (\ref{H-L}).
-Besides the original circle method used by Hardy and Littlewood \cite{Hardy_and_Littlewood} there appeared papers \cite{Polya1959} and \cite{Rubinstein} where other heuristic arguments were presented.
-Even the particular case of $d=2$ corresponding to the famous problem of existence of infinitely many twin primes is not solved.
-In May 2004, in a preprint publication \cite{Arenstorf} Arenstorf attempted to prove that there are infinitely many twins.
-However shortly after an error in the proof was pointed out by Tenenbaum \cite{Tenenbaum}.
-For recent progress in the direction of the proof of the infinity of twins see \cite{Koreevar}.

 The above notation $\pi_d(x)$ denotes prime pairs not necessarily successive.
-Not much is known about gaps between {\it consecutive} primes, which seems to be more interesting and difficult than the case of pairs of arbitrary (not consecutive) primes treated by the Hardy--Littlewood conjecture B. Let $\tau_d(x)$ denote a number of pairs of {\it consecutive} primes smaller than a given bound $x$ and separated by $d$: \bee \tau_d(x)= \{{\rm number~ of~ pairs~~} p_n, p_{n+1} < x,~~{\rm with}~ d=p_{n+1}-p_n\}. \eee For odd $d$ we supplement this definition by putting $\tau_{2k+1}(x)=0$.
-The pairs of primes separated by $d=2$ and $d=4$ are special as they always have to be consecutive primes (with the exception of the pair (3,7) containing 5 in the middle).
+Not much is known about gaps between {\it consecutive} primes, which seems to be more interesting and difficult than the case of pairs of arbitrary (not consecutive) primes treated by the Hardy--Littlewood conjecture B. The Polignac's conjecture \cite[p.
+187]{Ribenboim} asserts that for every even natural number $d$ there exist infinitely many consecutive primes $p_n, p_{n+1}$, such that $p_{n+1}-p_n=d$.
+Let $\tau_d(x)$ denote the number of pairs of {\it consecutive} primes smaller than a given bound $x$ and separated by $d$: \bee \tau_d(x)= \{{\rm number~ of~ pairs~~} p_n, p_{n+1} < x,~~{\rm with}~ d=p_{n+1}-p_n\}. \eee For odd $d$ we supplement this definition by putting $\tau_{2k+1}(x)=0$ (although $\tau_1(x)=1$ for all $x\geq 3$).
+The pairs of primes separated by $d=2$ (twins) and $d=4$ (cousins) are special as they always have to be consecutive primes (with the exception of the pair (3,7) containing 5 in the middle): $\pi_2(x)\equiv \tau_2(x), ~\pi_4(x)\equiv \tau_4(x)+1$ and the Hardy--Littlewood conjecture B gives that there is approximately the same number of twins and cousins: $\pi_2(x)\approx \pi_4(x) \sim C_2 \frac{x}{\log^2(x)}$.
 In this paper we will present simple heuristic reasoning leading to the formula for $\tau_d(x)$ {\it expressed directly by} $\pi(x)$ --- the total number of primes up to $x$.